jakewilkins/apptokit/README.md

 Usage: apptokit <command> [<args>]

-Some useful apptokit commands are: fingerprint         Fingerprint the currently selected GitHub App private key. app-token           Generate a JWT for your GitHub App user-token          Generate an User-Server token for a GitHub App installation. installation-token  Generate an installation token for a GitHub App installation. curl                Perform a curl command authenticated as a GitHub App. commands            List all apptokit commands
+Some useful apptokit commands are: env                 Provide information about the currently configured GitHub App fingerprint         Fingerprint the currently selected GitHub App private key. app-token           Generate a JWT for your GitHub App user-token          Generate an User-Server token for a GitHub App installation. installation-token  Generate an installation token for a GitHub App installation. curl                Perform a curl command authenticated as a GitHub App. keycache            Work with the keycache for this Apptokit ENV commands            List all apptokit commands

 See 'apptokit help <command>' for information on a specific command.